*Due to the ongoing COVID-19 pandemic our primary schools outreach programme is postponed until further notice.*

 The People's Choice competition

-Between March and Friday 19 June we are inviting primary school pupils to choose 14 objects – from a shortlist of 35 – to go on display at the Hull Maritime Museum.
+We are inviting primary school-aged pupils to choose 14 objects – from a shortlist of 35 – to go on display at the Hull Maritime Museum.
 In the People’s Choice Competition pupils in years 4-6 will be asked to select their favourite object from the shortlist and write a label about it.
 The label should tell the reader a story about the object.
 The story could be based on fact or be one that has been completely made up!
 Pupils can decide to use prose, illustrations or a mixture of both to tell their story.
 A panel of judges will select 14 winners.
 The 14 labels and the objects they describe will go on display in the Hull Maritime Museum when it reopens.
 The winners will also receive prizes for themselves and for their school.

 If you would like to take part then we have some helpful resources for you to download:

-2. People’s Choice competition resource pack for carers: this contains information on how to enter the competition, details of the 35 objects in the shortlist, and some handy activities which will help children come up with ideas for their stories.
+2. Competition Resource Pack For Carers and Parents: this contains information on how to enter the competition, details of the 35 objects in the shortlist, and some handy activities which will help children come up with ideas for their stories.

-3. People’s Choice image pack: this has images of all 35 objects in the shortlist as well as some helpful questions and pieces of information.
+3. Competition Image Pack: this has images of all 35 objects in the shortlist as well as some helpful questions and pieces of information.

-4. People’s Choice project pack: this contains resources and activities for children to help them come up with ideas for their labels.
+4. Competition Project Pack: this contains resources and activities for children to help them come up with ideas for their labels.

 For more information about The People’s Choice competition, please get in touch with Charles Trzeciak, Community and Schools Learning Officer at: firstname.lastname@example.org